shayanushani/Blog/content/blog/Text-&-Emoji-Analytics/index.md

 > New Sentence: “bought great car cargurus”

-There are a number of other steps that can be taken as well from here such as tokenization, n-grams, and bag-of-words.
+There are a number of other steps that can be taken as well from here, such as tokenization, n-grams, and bag-of-words.

 In addition to our normalization process I have applied sentiment to the body of text as well as a separate column for stripping out emojis.
 This ([emoji list](https://github.com/theraot/emoji) may come in handy if you're looking to conduct your own project.
 TextBlob's sentiment polarity is a number that ranges from -1 to 1, where 1 is the highest sentiment, 0 is neutral, and -1 is the lowest.
 TextBlob also has another handy feature as part of the sentiment class that provides a score between 0 and 1 for subjectivity where 0 is the most objective and 1 is the most subjective.